 - Schedule a move-in for service for your new home.

-- Schedule a move-out for service for your old home, for a future date.
-You can always call and extend this date if it takes longer than you thought to sell your home.
+- Schedule a move-out for service for your old home, for a future date within the next 60 days

 There.
 Now you have service for two homes under the same electricity plan agreement.